auxfuse/Milestone3/README.md

 </p>
 </details>

+***

 * Fundamentals Page:

 The Fundamentals page was the first page in the application to get and display a collection of data pre-populated in MongoDB.
 Utilising the cards component in Bootstrap, each card would display a Gif of the movement, title, description and movement cues.
-These assist in helping the User to get familiar with not only the names of the movement but how the movements should be acted out..
+These assist in helping the User to get familiar with not only the names of the movement but how the movements should be acted out.
+It also acts as a key method in demonstrating one of the core components of the project, `Read`.

 <details>
-<summary>Home Wireframes</summary>
+<summary>Fundamentals Wireframes</summary>

-***

 <p align="center">
     <img height="350" src="https://github.com/auxfuse/Milestone3/blob/master/static/wireframes/Ms3-Mobile-Fundamentals.png" alt="Fundamental page mobile wireframe">